Analysis | Is India Letting Cronyism Get Deeper Into Banking?

 From the conditional nature of the recommendation, it doesn’t appear that the regulator will soon reverse its policy of keeping conglomerates away from banking.
 But the report could pave the way for backdoor entry.
 Large groups could acquire nonbank finance firms, which may be allowed to convert into banks.(1) In India’s post-Covid desperation for capital, the financial system might go from being state-dominated to tycoon-led.

 The 1997-98 Asian financial crisis ought to be a cautionary tale.
 In Indonesia, unchecked commingling of financial and non-financial activities within a corporate group pushed up the cost of bank rescue to 40% of 1998 GDP.
 From telecommunications to transportation, India’s business landscape is already starting to resemble a Monopoly board.
 An Indian reprise of J.P.
 Morgan, the U.S. banker-businessman who used finance to control railroad pricing and stitch together a steel behemoth, would bring the country even closer to the American Gilded Age of the late 19th century.
+(The eponymous JPMorgan Chase & Co., the world’s sixth-largest bank, works under strict Federal Reserve limits on lenders’ dealings with affiliates; those restrictions help keep commerce and banking separate.)

 Crony capitalism has built up slowly in India, emerging as a Frankenstein’s monster a decade and a half after politicians began to unchain the private sector in the early 1990s.
 That’s when — in the name of public-private partnership and rapid economic growth — serious misallocation of credit got under way.
 In 2018, financier IL&FS Group, which wrote the playbook on how to cynically exploit a poor country’s desire for better infrastructure, went bankrupt.
 The ensuing funding crunch brought down several titans who were controlling hefty assets with slivers of equity.